stefanofa/awesome/README.md

 *   [getlago/lago](https://github.com/getlago/lago) - Open Source Metering and Usage Based Billing API ⭐️ Consumption tracking, Subscription management, Pricing iterations, Payment orchestration & Revenue analytics

-*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go

 *   [trustwallet/assets](https://github.com/trustwallet/assets) - A comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.